-Upon completion of the Communications program at RCTC, students will achieve the following outcomes:
+Upon completion of the Workplace Communication program at RCTC, students will achieve the following outcomes:

-- Select appropriate communication choices for specific audiences. - Demonstrate effective listening in diverse settings. - Utilize strategies to reduce communication apprehension.
+- Select appropriate communication choices for specific audiences. • - Demonstrate effective listening in diverse settings. • - Utilize strategies to reduce communication apprehension.

 PURPOSE: The Workplace Communication Certificate is targeted for those who wish to strengthen their "soft skills" via practical application of communication theory.
 Employees surveyed often report teamwork, conflict management skills, oral communication, and interpersonal skills are crucial to success in the workplace.
-The Workplace Communication Certificate will build foundations for employees, managers and supervisors to implement communication techniques and skills critical for an equitable and inclusive workplace and may help differentiate them from others in the competitive marketplace.
+The Workplace Communication Certificate will build foundations for employees, managers and supervisors to implement communication techniques and skills into their workplace and may help differentiate them form others in the competitive marketplace.